mrclay/Props/README.md

 // this will fetch ->aaa when the reference is resolved
 $ref = $di->ref('aaa');

-// used it as an alias
+// use it as an alias
 $di->ccc = $di->ref('aaa');

 // referencing another container